ansell/rdf4j-schema-generator/README.md

 ## How To

 1. Download the latest version [here](https://github.com/tkurz/sesame-vocab-builder/releases).
-2. Run jar from command line (Java 7 required): `java -jar vocab-builder-cli-{VERSION}-exe.jar <input-file> [<output-file>]`
+1. Run jar from command line (Java 7 required): `java -jar vocab-builder-cli-{VERSION}-exe.jar <input-file> [<output-file>]`
-3. Additional information can be configured using command-line parameters
+1. Additional information can be configured using command-line parameters

 ## Command Line Options

 ```
   <input-file>                            the input file to read from
   [<output-file>]                         the output file to write, StdOut if
                                           omitted
   -b,--languageBundles                    generate L10N LanguageBundles
-  -c,--constantCase <prefConstantCase>  case to use for URI constants
+  -c,--constantCase <constantCase>        case to use for URI constants,
+                                          possible values: LOWER_UNDERSCORE,
+                                          LOWER_CAMEL, UPPER_CAMEL,
+                                          UPPER_UNDERSCORE
+  -C,--stringConstantCase <constantCase>  case to use for String constants, see
+                                          constantCase
-  -f,--format <input-format>            mime-type of the input file (will try to
+  -f,--format <input-format>              mime-type of the input file (will try
-                                        guess if absent)
+                                          to guess if absent)
   -h,--help                               print this help
-  -l,--language <prefLang>              preferred language for vocabulary labels
+  -l,--language <prefLang>                preferred language for vocabulary
+                                          labels
   -n,--name <ns>                          the name of the namespace (will try to
                                           guess from the input file if absent)
+  -P,--stringConstantPrefix <prefix>      prefix to create string constants
+                                          (e.g. _)
   -p,--package <package>                  package declaration (will use default
-                                        (empty) package if absent
+                                          (empty) package if absent)
   -s,--spaces <indent>                    use spaces for indentation (tabs if
                                           missing, 4 spaces if no number given)
-  -S,--stringConstantSuffix <suffix>    suffix to create string constants (e.g.
+  -S,--stringConstantSuffix <suffix>      suffix to create string constants
-                                        _STRING
+                                          (e.g. _STRING)
   -u,--uri <prefix>                       the prefix for the vocabulary (if not
                                           available in the input file)
 ```

 ## Run from Git

 1. Clone from https://github.com/tkurz/sesame-vocab-builder.git
-2. Run `./sesame-vocab-builder  <input-file> <output-file>`
+1. Run `./sesame-vocab-builder  <input-file> <output-file>`
-3. Additional information can be configured using command-line parameters
+1. Additional information can be configured using command-line parameters

 ## Maven Plugin